WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==
+= 2.0.14 =
+* Fixed error Warning: Creating default object from empty value in WPide.php
+* Updated the ace editor to current build

 = 2.0.13 =
 * Added colour assist - a colour picker that displays when you double click a hex colour code in the editor (see other notes for info).